 Service Excellence Awards

-The College of Arts and Letters is pleased to announce its annual prize for Excellence in Service award in the Humanities and the Social Sciences.
-The three recipients will receive money in support of their professional activities.
+The College of Arts and Letters is pleased to announce its new annual prize for Excellence in Service award in the Humanities and the Social Sciences.
+The three recipients will be recognized at the College Commencement and receive $1,500 in support of their professional activities.

 In selecting recipients of the award, the evaluating committee will look for contributions of the faculty member to the department, the college, university, profession and/or community.
 CAL is particularly interested in recognizing those faculty members performing extraordinary service or service that is otherwise uncompensated by other measures.

-- Dr. Deborah Poole, Department of Linguistics and Asian/Middle Eastern Languages
+- Deborah Poole, Department of Linguistics and Asian/Middle Eastern Languages